strimzi/strimzi.github.io/_posts/2024-10-24-autorebalancing-on-scaling.md

     state: RebalanceOnScaleUp
 ```

-If you want to see the auto-rebalancing in action, you can watch this [video](https://www.youtube.com/watch?v=u6qHPL-VXRE) published on the official Strimzi YouTube channel.
+If you want to see the auto-rebalancing in action together with cluster auto-scaling, you can watch the KubeCon NA 2025 session, [Elastic Data Streaming: Autoscaling Apache Kafka](https://www.youtube.com/watch?v=pj6eLTC2tv8), delivered by Jakub Scholz.

 ### Conclusion